-Add-ons and scroll down to the Confluence Update Check to check the compatibility of your add-ons.
+Manage apps and scroll down to the Confluence Update Check to check the compatibility of your Marketplace apps.

-- 4. Choose the version you plan to upgrade to then hit Check. - If you have incompatible add-ons...
+- 4. Choose the version you plan to upgrade to then hit Check. - ✓ If you have incompatible add-ons...

-If your users rely on particular add-ons, you may want to wait until they are compatible before upgrading Confluence.
-Add-on vendors generally update their add-ons very soon after a major release.
+If your users rely on particular Marketplace apps, you may want to wait until they are compatible before upgrading Confluence.
+Vendors generally update their apps very soon after a major release.

-- You can disable an add-on temporarily while you upgrade if it is not yet compatible. - Compatibility information for Atlassian Labs and other free add-ons is often not available immediatley after a new release.
-In many cases the add-on will still work, so give it a try in a test site before upgrading your production site. - 3.
-Upgrade Confluence in a test environment - Create a staging copy of your current production environment.
+- You can disable an app temporarily while you upgrade if it is not yet compatible. - Compatibility information for Atlassian Labs and other free apps is often not available immediatley after a new release.
+In many cases the app will still work, so give it a try in a test site before upgrading your production site.

+3. Upgrade Confluence in a test environment

+- Create a staging copy of your current production environment.
 See Create a staging environment for upgrading Confluence for help creating an environment to test your upgrade in. - 2.
 Follow the steps below to upgrade your test environment. - 3.
-Test any unsupported add-ons, customizations (such as custom theme or layouts) and proxy configuration (if possible) before upgrading your production environment.
+Test any unsupported user-installed apps, customizations (such as custom theme or layouts) and proxy configuration (if possible) before upgrading your production environment.